Key takeaways

 Bank statement analysis accounting, what it is and why it matters

 Bank statement analysis is a systematic review of bank transactions to prove your cash ledger is correct.
 The aim is alignment between bank and books, with every difference explained.
-As framed in bank statement purpose and examples, when done right it protects liquidity, highlights errors and fraud early, and improves decision making.

 Success test: your bank reconciliation shows the adjusted bank balance equals the adjusted ledger balance for the period.